guardian/mobile-apps-article-templates/README.md

 * run `npm install`.
 * run `bundle install`.
 * copy config.sample.js to config.js and fill in the details
-    * `base.android` is the 'ArticleTemplate' path within the Android app, eg: `'/Users/sandropaganotti/Projects/guardian-app/android-news-app/android-news-app/src/debug/assets/templatesSubmodule/ArticleTemplates/'`
+    * `base.android` is the 'ArticleTemplate' path within the Android app, eg: `/Users/sandropaganotti/Projects/android-news-app/android-news-app/src/main/assets/templates/`
-    * `base.ios` is the 'ArticleTemplate' path within the iOs app, eg: `/Users/sandropaganotti/Projects/guardian-app/ios-live/mobile-apps-article-templates/ArticleTemplates/`
+    * `base.ios` is the 'ArticleTemplate' path within the iOs app, eg: `/Users/sandropaganotti/Projects/ios-live/mobile-apps-article-templates/ArticleTemplates/`
-    * `base.html` is the path where this repository has been checked out, eg: `/Users/sandropaganotti/Projects/guardian-app/html-webview/`
+    * `base.html` is the path where this repository has been checked out, eg: `/Users/sandropaganotti/Projects/mobile-apps-article-templates/`
     * `performance.server` is the URL that points to your local machine, you can use `http://127.0.0.1` temporarily but you'll need to switch it to the LAN IP if you want to use the performance testing on an external device.
     * `ios.sign` and `ios.provisioning`.
-This is more tricky, these two values can be extracted following this procedure:
+These fields can be set to empty strings for testing on an iOS device simulator.
+If you need to test on a physical provisioned device, the correct values can be extracted following this procedure:
         * from a terminal go to the folder `GLA` within the `ios-live` repository
         * run `xcodebuild build -sdk iphoneos8.3 -configuration Debug -workspace GLA.xcworkspace -scheme GLADebug`
         * read the (very long) output log, at the end there are two rows `Signing Identity:` and `Provisioning Profile:`
         * use the value of `Signing Identity:` for `ios.sign`
-        * look on your hard drive for a file named after the `Provisioning Profile:` - the part between the brakets, eg: if your `Provisioning Profile:` value is (`123456-3136-4783-95e8-ac71ca306f46`) you need to look for a file named `123456-3136-4783-95e8-ac71ca306f46.mobileprovision` eg: `/Users/sandropaganotti/Library/MobileDevice/Provisioning Profiles/123456-3136-4783-95e8-ac71ca306f46.mobileprovision` and use that path for the `ios.provisioning`
+        * look on your hard drive for a file named after the `Provisioning Profile:` - the part between the brackets, eg: if your `Provisioning Profile:` value is (`123456-3136-4783-95e8-ac71ca306f46`) you need to look for a file named `123456-3136-4783-95e8-ac71ca306f46.mobileprovision` eg: `/Users/sandropaganotti/Library/MobileDevice/Provisioning Profiles/123456-3136-4783-95e8-ac71ca306f46.mobileprovision` and use that path for the `ios.provisioning`
 * run `grunt`

 ## Grunt tasks